CSIRT-SK/viruschecker/README.md

 retrieved reports.

 The location of the compiled JRE executable is `client-web/build/libs/client-web-[VERSION]-all.jar`.
-Copy it to the VM with deployed gateway, but create a new folder for it.
+If the gateway has been deployed on a VM, copy the client JAR to the same VM, but create a new folder for it.

-Assuming Java is in the *Path* on the VM and the gateway is running on the same machine, run terminal in this directory.
+Assuming Java is in the *Path* and the gateway was deployed on the same machine/VM, run terminal in folder with client JAR.

 Type `java -jar client-web-[VERSION]-all.jar http://localhost:8080` and press enter.
 By default, the web application will run on port `7979`.